solana-foundation/developer-content/content/courses/onchain-development/intro-to-anchor.md

 - `Instruction Routing`: Anchor routes incoming instructions to the appropriate function, simplifying the process of executing program logic.

-Here’s how Anchor works in practice:
+Here's how Anchor works in practice:

-- Programs are deployed at specific addresses.
-Solana programs, including Anchor-based programs, are deployed using their program ID.
-During the initialization of an Anchor project, a unique public key (key-pair) is generated and stored in the `target/deploy` directory.
+Programs are deployed at specific addresses.
+Solana programs can be deployed using their program ID.
+Anchor programs, which are also Solana programs, are deployed using a unique public key.
+This keypair is created during the initialization of an Anchor project and is stored in the target/deploy directory.

-- When you create a new Anchor program, a keypair is generated via the `anchor init` command.
-  - This keypair is essential for deploying the program and is referenced as the program's ID in multiple places, such as `Anchor.toml` and your program’s main file (typically `lib.rs`).
+When you create a new Anchor program, a keypair is generated via the `anchor init` command.
+This keypair is essential for deploying the program and is referenced as the program's ID in multiple places, such as Anchor.toml and your program's main file (typically lib.rs).

 The core structure of an Anchor project revolves around: